lotsofs/KTANE-Mods-TranslatedVanilla/readme.md

 gtr - *g*oogle *tr*anslate - Simply Google Translation (or some other robot translation service).
 Likely very wrong.

 ### Private Language Subtags ###
-orig - *Orig*inal translations from Tharagon's mod in use and unchanged since 2018. nvml - Translations provided in this remake using AndrioCelos's *N*ot *V*anilla *M*odules *l*ibrary.
+Private versions: 4 alpha characters.
+Currently in-use: orig - *Orig*inal translations from Tharagon's mod in use and unchanged since 2018. nvml - Translations provided in this remake using AndrioCelos's *N*ot *V*anilla *M*odules *l*ibrary. offc - *Off*i*c*ial translations as provided by Steel Crate Games in their 2020 localization update.

-offc - *Off*i*c*ial translations as provided by Steel Crate Games in their 2020 localization update.
+Other information: 5 alpha characters.
+Currently in-use: untrc - *Unt*ranslated *c*ontent - Use when some provided translation did not actually translate the content, eg. various of the Asian morse codes which use latin words like shell, halls, etc. anyway.

-untc - *Unt*ranslated *c*ontent - Use when some provided translation did not actually translate the content, eg. various of the Asian morse codes which use latin words like shell, halls, etc. anyway.
+v# - *V*ersion *#* (where # is a number)